VectorInstitute/health-rec/README.md

 If you are using the 211 API or Empower's API, make sure you check with them to see if the API keys are configured correctly for the geography of interest.
-The scripts fetch data from the respective APIs and transforms them to be compatible with the [Data Schema](schema.rst).
+The scripts fetch data from the respective APIs and transforms them to be compatible with the data schema described above.

 **GTA data (211 API)**